 Respiratory Problem #1

 Upper airway obstruction is a common cause of pediatric respiratory distress and failure.
 The upper airway consists of the nasal cavity, pharynx, and larynx.
-The 3 most common causes of upper airway obstruction are infection (croup, epiglottitis, RSV, etc…), airway swelling (anaphylaxis), and foreign body airway obstruction (FBAO).
+The three most common causes of upper airway obstruction are infection (croup, epiglottitis, RSV, etc…), airway swelling (anaphylaxis), and foreign body airway obstruction (FBAO).

 Other factors can affect upper airway patency as well.
 These include enlarged tonsils/adenoids and poor upper airway control related to changes in level of consciousness.